 Work & eat

-Most places where I sat down had a decent internet, and in the few where not, I had to rely on my global roaming.
-The Capital Beach at the Spree being one of those, unfortunately.
+Most places where I sat down had decent internet, and in the few where not, I had to rely on my global roaming.
+The Capital Beach at the Spree is one of those, unfortunately.
 Pretty cool concept, where the beach of the Spree (the water that crosses Berlin) is converted in a bar.
-On a sunny day like when I visited and ideal place to sit for a moment.
+On a sunny day like when I visited an ideal place to sit for a moment.

-Germans in Berlin are pretty open to the concept of working everywhere, but I haven’t been able to find or connect to a city network like i did in Cologne.
+Germans in Berlin are pretty open to the concept of working everywhere, but I haven’t been able to find or connect to a city network as I did in Cologne.
 For the startup capital of Europe,as Berlin is apparently considered these days, a point of improvement.

 Where to stay in Berlin